nopslip/generate-merkle-tree/README.md

 const filename = 'sample_dist_list.csv'
 ```

 like `sample_distribution_list.csv`.
 Make sure your csv is present and the format matches.
-Something like:
+Default looks like this:

 ```javascript
 const user_dist = ['user_id', 'amount']